acsheller/dv_final/ExIngress/Readme.md

 ## Example Ingress
 These are the artifactes necessary to evaluate the installation of NGINX.
+This is provided as an example.
+An Ingress Controller is required for these to work properly.
+These examples show one that works with the Nginx ingress-controller.

 1. kubectl apply -f nginx-ws-deployment.yaml
 2. kubectl apply -f nginx-ws-service.yaml